kieranrcampbell/pseudogp-paper/analysis/README.md

 ### Directory structure

 - `monocle`, `ear` and `waterfall`: contain the scripts for inference of the GPLVM for those datasets respectively
-- `gbio`: some scripts to generate figures for the genome biology submission
+- `figs`: scripts to generate figures for the manuscript, other than differential expression plots which are in...
 - `diffexpr`: scripts for differential expression and FDR analysis of the three datasets
-- `models`: some more STAN models including adjustable hyperparameters